natgo/wt-wiki-scraper/wikitext-transpiled/ground/Pz.III%20N.md

 '''Pros:'''

-* Spaced armour covering lots of the tank
+* Spaced armour covering a lot of the tank
+* Frontal armour is great
+* Angling the hull increases your changes of bouncing a shell
+* Fast automotive characteristics, including acceleration and track traverse
 * Fast-firing main gun
-* Fast automotive characteristics, including acceleration and track traverse
-* Tracks cover much of the sides, meaning a little better staying power under artillery barrage
+* The HEAT shell has a great penetration regardless of shooting distance
+* Equipped with 2 machine guns, great for dealing with open-topped vehicles which are common at the BR

 '''Cons:'''

 * Armour is almost never enough under sustained fire
 * Enemy tanks with sloped armour easily bounce your shots if not carefully aimed
+* Slow muzzle velocity
+* HEAT shells detonate on obstacles

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->